saltandpurple/iac_templates/terraform/secrets/README.md

 ## Path Convention

-All secrets use the path prefix `/mllab/` followed by:
+In my examples, all secrets use the path prefix `/mllab/` followed by:
 - `/mllab/{service}/{secret-name}` - Service-specific secrets
 - `/mllab/shared/{secret-name}` - Shared secrets

+You can adjust as needed, obviously.

 ## Security Model